Mike Hoffman (ice hockey, born 1989): Ottawa Senators

+He returned to the Senators for the 2017–18 season but was tried out on the second line with Kyle Turris and Zack Smith.
+Hoffman marked two goals and assisted on another by Chris Wideman in a 6–1 victory over the Edmonton Oilers on October 15.
+However, by December, the Senators were struggling, and Hoffman was among the players that analysts rumoured could be traded.
+On January 5, 2018, Hoffman scored one goal and assisted on two others by Mark Stone and Matt Duchene in a 6–5 overtime win over the San Jose Sharks.
+On April 2, he registered three assists on goals by Matt Duchene, Craig Wolanin, and Thomas Chabot.
+In 82 appearances with Ottawa, he registered 22 goals and 56 points.

 Fiancée harassment controversy

 On May 4, 2018, teammate Erik Karlsson's wife, Melinda, filed an order of protection against Hoffman's fiancée, Monika Caryk.
 The order came in response to a large number of harassing messages directed toward the Karlssons over an extended period of time, allegedly originating from Caryk.
 The alleged harassment included utilizing multiple fake social media accounts to direct over 1,000 "negative and derogatory" comments towards the Karlssons, including comments wishing that someone would injure Erik Karlsson’s legs to end his career, and others wishing Karlsson's wife and her then-unborn child dead.
 The Karlssons' son was later stillborn.

 During a 2018 court deposition, Caryk burst into tears and threatened to leave the room during questioning.
 She told the court that she and Melinda Karlsson began as friends and that the Karlssons were never outwardly hostile towards her.
 When asked how the friendship deteriorated, Caryk stated that she became offended after her Facebook and Instagram posts stopped receiving "likes" from Melinda Karlsson, and Caryk became more upset when she stopped receiving invitations to team dinners organized for wives and girlfriends of Senators' players.
 The deposition revealed that wives and girlfriends of several players associated with the Senators and other organizations had contacted Caryk privately before the matter had ever gone public, admonishing her for her continued and increasing hostility towards the Karlssons.

 Although the allegations against Caryk remained unproven in a court of law, Hoffman was swiftly traded from Ottawa once the harassment allegations were made public.
 Senators' goaltender Craig Anderson later hinted that the situation was a factor in his own poor performance and request to be traded after signing a contract extension the season prior.
 He noted that he felt the situation had been resolved with Hoffman's exit from the team.